LoreArk/FightingProject/README.md

 # FightingProject - 3D Beat 'Em Up Code Showcase

 Welcome to **FightingProject** source code repository, a 3D beat 'em up game developed in Unreal Engine using C++.
 This repository serves as a **code showcase** and is not intended as a full game distribution.
-The purpose of this repo is to showcase the coded gameplay systems, and design patterns used in this Unreal Engine project.
+The purpose of this repo is to showcase the coded gameplay systems, and design patterns used in this Unreal Engine C++ project.

 The **game prototype** is downloadable from my **[Itch.io](https://loreark.itch.io/)** page.